Homophily-Heterophily Graph Filter

 Research Question

 Design a novel graph signal propagation filter for node feature aggregation in graph neural networks.
-The filter should effectively handle both homophilic and heterophilic graphs.
+The filter should effectively handle both homophilic graphs (where connected nodes share labels) and heterophilic graphs (where connected nodes often differ).

 Background

-Graph Neural Networks propagate node features through graph structure using graph filters.
-The choice of filter is critical: simple low-pass filters (like GCN's first-order approximation) work well on homophilic graphs (where connected nodes share labels) but fail on heterophilic graphs (where connected nodes often differ).
+GNNs propagate node features through graph structure using graph filters.
+The choice of filter is critical: simple low-pass filters such as GCN's first-order approximation work well on homophilic graphs but fail on heterophilic graphs, where useful information may live in higher-frequency components.
 Modern spectral methods learn polynomial filters in various bases:

 Key design axes include: polynomial basis choice, coefficient initialization and constraints, normalization (GCN vs Laplacian), and interaction with the MLP encoder.